 MR. MARCHESCHI: May I answer his question because I think it is a very pertinent question and gets to the heart of the issue.
-I think each of us at this conference -- although the statement does not necessarily reflect that -- each of us have various experiences and various suggestions, some of which were made to the President, with respect to alternatives to massive forced busing to achieve racial balance.
+I think each of us at this conference - although the statement does not necessarily reflect that - each of us have various experiences and various suggestions, some of which were made to the President, with respect to alternatives to massive forced busing to achieve racial balance.

-Some of us from Pasadena especially cited the success of our alternative school program, which, as we said
+Some of us from Pasadena especially cited the success of our alternative school program, which, as we said to the President, has proved to many of us that voluntary integration can indeed be made to work.

 The alternative school program in Pasadena has established a pluralistic approach to education.
 We have schools on one end of the spectrum that are very, very liberal schools and on the other end of the spectrum that are very conservative, basic three Rs, et cetera, and a lot of discipline.
-The interesting thing is that we are getting some of the most allegedly conservative, allegedly -- and I stress the word allegedly -- bigoted people in town willing to put their children on a bus for the totality of their school experience--to attend a school that is over 40 percent black voluntarily.
+The interesting thing is that we are getting some of the most allegedly conservative, allegedly - and I stress the word allegedly - bigoted people in town willing to put their children on a bus for the totality of their school experience-to attend a school that is over 40 percent black voluntarily.
 That tells us something.
 That tells us that the magnet concept is viable.
 It tells us there are educational magnets which can be created which transcend whatever racial hangups some people can have.